pragyagupta333/PowerBI_Basics/02_DAX_Implementation.md

 CountAX function contain blank data it return blank.

 The CountAX function does not count empty (or) blank values.

+The CountAX function does not count boolean values but If you include true/false with categorical data and numerical values it will count.
+The only boolean values does not count
 #### Syntax
 ```
 COUNTAX(<table_name>,<expression>)